NikkNakk/Brightwork-Theme/README.md

 To get the Budgie Panel like the screen shots, in Budgie Settings set the bottom panel to dynamic transparency.
 The icon backgrounds (which are in my plans to adjust) work best with the dock size around 50.

-### Firefox

-Currently I have not adapted the Firefox theme to the new build system.
-This will be included during a future release.

 ## Screenshots

 ![Teal_40](https://github.com/NikkNakk/Brightwork-theme/blob/master/teal_40_screenshot.png?raw=true)